AnimMouse/animmouse-website/content/post/my-asn-journey-setting-up-your-own-asn.md

 ## Create a route6 object in the RIPE IRR database

 Internet Routing Registry (IRR) is a database used to record a connection between an IPv6 address and the originating AS number.\
-They say that your ASN is authorized to announce your IPv6 prefix.
+A route6 object say that your ASN is authorized to announce your IPv6 prefix.

 1. Go to [RIPE database's Create an Object](https://apps.db.ripe.net/db-web-ui/webupdates/select).
 2. Under Object type, select route6, and click create.